dijasila/Atomic-Simulation-Recipees/docs/src/explanations/formalpolarization.rst

 .. figure:: born_charge.png
    :name: Pcell
-   :alt: An illustration of the dependence of the polarization change on the choice of unit cell when computed using Eq. (:eq:`P`).
-Here we induce a change in the electron density by moving an atom which could induce a change in the polarization of the material.
-However, depending on the choice of unit cell (top and bottom panel) some fractional amount of electrons will be folded back into the unit cell (:math:`\delta n`) and yield arbitrary values for the induced polarisation.

    An illustration of the dependence of the polarization change on the choice of unit cell when computed using Eq. (:eq:`P`).
 Here we induce